 The most famous of these five skylarks is surely Percy Bysshe Shelley’s.
 Written as an “other poem” in his Prometheus Unbound (1820) volume, Shelley’s “To a Skylark” showcases the poet’s formal virtuosity and revolutionary idealism.
-Opening with praise not for the skylark but for this “blithe spirit! | Bird thou never wert,” the poem figures the skylark not as a bird but as a symbol of Romantic genius, soaring through a systrophe of nested similes, characteristic Romantic images, that reify its power and beauty—it’s like a cloud of fire, an unbodied joy, a star of heaven, an arrow of a silver sphere, the moon raining out its beams, a rain of melody, a poet hidden, a high-born maiden, a glow-worm golden, and a rose embowered—until “heaven is overflowed” with music, light, sympathy, colour, and scent “better than all measures” and “better than all treasures.”
+Opening with praise not for the skylark but for this “. . . blithe spirit! / Bird thou never wert,” the poem figures the skylark not as a bird but as a symbol of Romantic genius, soaring through a systrophe of nested similes, characteristic Romantic images, that reify its power and beauty—it’s like a cloud of fire, an unbodied joy, a star of heaven, an arrow of a silver sphere, the moon raining out its beams, a rain of melody, a poet hidden, a high-born maiden, a glow-worm golden, and a rose embowered—until “heaven is overflowed” with music, light, sympathy, colour, and scent “better than all measures” and “better than all treasures.”
 Shelley’s skylark is on the one hand a symbol of Romantic symbols and a symbol of Romanticism.
 It is pure figure, high figure, “scorner of the ground” in his proleptically gestalt terms.
 But on the other hand, the poet concludes by asking, “Teach us, sprite or bird, | What sweet thoughts are thine” and “What objects are the fountains | Of thy happy strain”; “Teach me half the gladness | That thy brain must know.”
 This skylark is a speculative pedagogy driven by a desire to know what material grounds (objects, brain) facilitate figurative flights of fancy, or vice versa, a sum of similes whose limit asymptotically approaches “reality.”

 William Wordsworth’s two “To a Sky-lark” poems likewise figure the bird as an ideal transcending the mundane.
-The first (1807) is a jaunty, exclamation-mark–ridden ballad in which the poet asks, before Shelley and in a Shelleyan manner, the happy, strong-souled Lark to go “up with me into the clouds” and to “guide me, till I find | That spot which seems so to thy mind.”
+The first (1807) is a jaunty, exclamation-mark–ridden ballad in which the poet asks, before Shelley and in a Shelleyan manner, the happy, strong-souled Lark to go “up with me into the clouds” and to “guide me, till I find / That spot which seems so to thy mind.”
 The second (1827) is three heroic sestets, its lines longer and slower than the first, as if Wordsworth had read Shelley’s poem and sought to revise it and his original (which also appears in the 1827 volume, indeed revised).
 Instead of singing only of the skylark in the sky, this poem opens by asking if the “Ethereal minstrel” “despise[s] the earth where cares abound” or fixes his heart on “thy nest upon the dewy ground.”
-However, it moves in a trajectory similar to the former’s, if more earnest and less exuberant, when it encourages the skylark to soar “To the last point of vision, and beyond,” “to sing | All independent of the leafy spring,” and to “Leave to the Nightingale her shady wood,” that it might pour its “rapture more divine” upon the world.
+However, it moves in a trajectory similar to the former’s, if more earnest and less exuberant, when it encourages the skylark to soar “To the last point of vision, and beyond,” “to sing / All independent of the leafy spring,” and to “Leave to the Nightingale her shady wood,” that it might pour its “rapture more divine” upon the world.
 Unlike the first poem’s unqualified praise of the skylark in metaphysical flight from the physical, this second poem also refigures the physical as metaphysical, for the skylark is not merely heavenly but “True to the kindred points of Heaven and Home!”

 Before Wordsworth’s 1807 poem exclaims about “joy divine,” before Shelley’s 1820 poem proclaims the “rapture so divine,” and before Wordsworth’s 1827 poem revises this into a “rapture more divine,” farmer’s-boy-cum-London-cobbler and Aeolian harp maker Robert Bloomfield wrote of a skylark in his wildly popular Farmer’s Boy (1800).
 This georgic, which sold more copies than Wordsworth’s and Shelley’s volumes combined, precociously criticizes the skylark of these Romantics’ Romantics in a passage worth quoting entirely: